State Overview

 Adoption Options

 Connecticut courts grant second-parent or stepparent adoptions for heterosexual couples, whether married or not (though a home study may be required).
-Same applies for same-sex couples without requiring marriage.
+The same applies to same-sex couples without requiring marriage.

 State-specific planning guide